lutzer/lu-re/site/projects/koelnisches_stadtmuseum/index.md

   <iframe src="http://player.vimeo.com/video/1029554469?byline=0&color=ff9933" width="600" height="338" frameborder="0" webkitallowfullscreen="" mozallowfullscreen="" allowfullscreen=""></iframe>
 </div>

-Through captivating "wow" moments in the experience, visitors are inspired to delve deeper into information that is often overlooked in traditional presentations.
-Artistic interpretations of architectural elements of security throughout time, piles of garbage falling onto the model or a visual representation of famous ceremonies keep younger audience engaged.
+Through captivating moments in the experience, visitors are inspired to delve deeper into information that is often overlooked in traditional presentations.
+Artistic interpretations of architectural elements of security throughout time, piles of garbage falling onto the model or a visual representation of famous ceremonies keep younger audiences engaged.

 {% image, "large_Creative_Hero_Moments_AR_Sculptures_15b08a5535.webp", "Three app screenshots", null, "image" %}

-*Created with the team at NEEEU in collaboration with the Koellnisches Stadtmuseum*
+*Created with the team at NEEEU in collaboration with the Kölnisches Stadtmuseum*